StacieL/doc-1/docs/Concepts/doc1.md

 The commands in the 4D language provide access to the standard record management editors.
 For example, when you use the command, you are presented with the Query Editor (which can be accessed in the Design mode using the Query command in the Records menu.
 You can tell the command to search for explicitly described data.
 For example, ([People];[People]Last Name="Smith") will find all the people named Smith in your database.

 The 4D language is very powerful—one command often replaces hundreds or even thousands of lines of code written in traditional computer languages.
 Surprisingly enough, with this power comes simplicity—commands have plain English names.
-For example, to perform a query, you use the command; to add a new record, you use the command.
+For example, to perform a query, you use the `QUERY` command; to add a new record, you use the `ADD RECORD` command.

 The language is designed for you to easily accomplish almost any task.
 Adding a record, sorting records, searching for data, and similar operations are specified with simple and direct commands.
 But the language can also control the serial ports, read disk documents, control sophisticated transaction processing, and much more.